PCDattt/MapReduce/README.md

 ---

 ### 🧪 Log Analysis

+The Log Analysis problem involves parsing large volumes of server logs to extract insights like request counts per IP, HTTP method, endpoint, status code, and response size distribution.
+It simulates real-world observability and monitoring tasks, and serves as a great benchmark for comparing the performance of synchronous vs concurrent data processing pipelines.

 **Average of 5 runs**
 **Dataset:** 25 files × 800,000 lines per file, 1000 IPs, 1000 Endpoints, 4 Methods, 4 Status Codes and size between 200 - 1600